jerrinbright/Web-app-for-image-recognition/README.md

 For Windows:<br>
 Click this link: https://cli-assets.heroku.com/heroku-x64.exe <br><br>

 Go to the directory/ repository using the terminal/ power shell.
-Then follow the steps below to deploy the app in heroku:<br>
+Then follow the steps below to deploy the app in heroku:<br><br>
 1.)
 Initializing git
 ```sh
 git init